johan-alving/chef-bootstrap/README.md

 # Bootstrap one or more Chef nodes
-This Python script will bootstrap one or more Chef nodes defined in a JSON.
+This Python script will bootstrap one or more Chef nodes defined in a template.
 If multiple nodes are defined, they will be bootstrapped in parallel.
-Each bootstrap process writes its output to a log file.
+Each bootstrap process prints output to a log file.
 After the script is finished, it will report successful and failed bootstraps.
 Log files are placed in the current working directory.

 There are 3 constants that needs to be defined in the script: